vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### List agreements

-It is possible to retrieve all agreements by calling [`GET:/recurring/v3/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement) todo change to list
+It is possible to retrieve all agreements by calling [`GET:/recurring/v3/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20V3%20Endpoints/ListAgreementsV3)
 By default, this endpoint will return only "ACTIVE" agreements.

 Query parameters available